 Though Sliema isn’t filled with many tourist sites and activities, it is a lively city with many cool things to do and great places to eat!

-Are you planning on visiting Sliema?
-Have you been?
+Are you planning on visiting Sliema, Malta?
+Have any questions?
 Let us know in the comments!